IlConteCvma/IlConteCvma/README.md

 # Hi there 👋
 I am a computer engineer at University of Rome Tor Vergata🎓.
-Currently improving my knowledge with the PhD in Computer Engineering as a security researcher.
+Currently improving my knowledge with the PhD in Computer Engineering as a security researcher 🌱.
+🔭 I’m currently working on mysterious stuff

 # About this github profile
 Below, some stats and languages that I have used or I like to use <br>